 Prof. Law was the recipient of the ASCE Computing in Civil Engineering Award in 2011.
-He has received a number of best paper awards from ASCE, ASME, IEEE and Digital Government Society; these include Best Paper (on Data Analytics for Advanced Manufacturing) at IEEE Big Data Conference in 2016, Best Paper at the ASME Manufacturing Science and Engineering Conference in 2015, Best Paper in the ASCE Journal of Computing in Civil Engineering in 2014, Best Research Paper (on Resilience and Smart Structures) at the International Workshop on Computing in Civil Engineering in 2012, Meritorious Paper at the 4th International Conference on Electronic Governance in 2012, Meritorious Paper at the 4th International Conference on Electronic Governance in 2012, Meritorious Paper at the 4th International Conference on Electronic Governance in 2010, Best Research Paper at the 9th International Conference on Digital Government Research in 2008, and others.
-Prof. Law was elected Distinguished Member of the American Society of Civil Engineers in 2017, Fellow of the American Society of Mechanical Engineers in 2017, Life Member of the American Society of Civil Engineers in 2018, and Senior Member of the Institute of Electronics Engineers in 2019.
+He has received a number of best paper awards from ASCE, ASME, IEEE and Digital Government Society; these include Best Paper (on Data Analytics for Advanced Manufacturing) at IEEE Big Data Conference in 2016, Best Paper at the ASME Manufacturing Science and Engineering Conference in 2015, Best Paper in the ASCE Journal of Computing in Civil Engineering in 2014, Best Research Paper (on Resilience and Smart Structures) at the International Workshop on Computing in Civil Engineering in 2013, Best Research and Practice Paper at 6th International Conference on Electronic Governance in 2012, Meritorious Paper at the 4th International Conference on Electronic Governance in 2010, Best Research Paper at the 9th International Conference on Digital Government Research in 2008, and others.
+Prof. Law was elected Distinguished Member of the American Society of Civil Engineers in 2017, Fellow of the American Society of Mechanical Engineers in 2017, Life Member of the American Society of Civil Engineers in 2018, and Senior Member of the Institute of Electrical and Electronics Engineers in 2019.